Links on Android Authority may earn us a commission. Learn more.

 It's about time we had a good content aggregator for streaming services.

-Google itself must also be pleased with the interface because Android TV is getting a Google TV-inspired makeover.
-This will bring the Discover feed to all compatible Android TV devices, however, there are still some Chromecast with Google TV exclusive features, such as the ability to add content to a watchlist.
-The message is that if you want the best media streaming experience from Google, you need the Chromecast with Google TV.
+Google itself must also be pleased with the interface because Android TV also got a Google TV-inspired makeover.
+This brought the Discover feed to all compatible Android TV devices, however, there are still some Chromecast with Google TV exclusive features, such as the ability to add content to a watchlist.
+If you want the best media streaming experience from Google, you need the Chromecast with Google TV.

-Google TV will also now be an app on mobile.
-Google is changing the Google Play Movies and TV app into the Google TV app via a software update.
+Google TV is also now an app on mobile.
+Shortly after the Chromecast with Google TV’s initial launch, the Google Play Movies and TV app were merged into the Google TV app via a software update.
 You can use this app to pick things to start playing directly on your TV or watch them on your smartphone.

 When the Chromecast with Google TV first launched, we called the inability to have more than one user profile its weakest feature.
 It took months of waiting, and multiple reassurances from Google, but the fix has finally arrived.
 You can now build profiles for each member of your family, complete with recommendations tailored to your watching habits.

 Google TV is also getting better as time goes on thanks to the various updates released by Google.
 The latest one was rolled out back in August and includes various speed and performance improvements.
-These improvements enable the Google TV home screen to load up faster at startup, make navigation quicker, and reduce the amount of RAM used for a more stable viewing experience — learn more here.
+These improvements enable the Google TV home screen to load up faster at startup, make navigation quicker, and reduce the amount of RAM used for a more stable viewing experience.

-The new Chromecast with Google TV looks quite a bit different than other Chromecasts.
-It’s slimmer and longer, and now uses a USB-C port for power instead of the outdated micro-USB it used to use.
+The Chromecast with Google TV looks quite a bit different than other Chromecasts from the past.
+It’s slimmer and longer and uses a USB-C port for power instead of the outdated micro-USB it used to use.
 It also comes in three distinct colors: Snow, Sunrise, and Sky.

 Alongside the new dongle, Google has finally added the aforementioned remote to the Chromecast experience.
 The remote is fairly simple, but it can be used to control your entire TV experience since the Chromecast itself supports the more sophisticated HDMI-CEC.
 There’s a power button, an input button, and volume rockers so you can effectively replace the remote that comes with your TV.
 Unfortunately, the extra controls don’t seem to work on every TV, so some users will have to use their regular remote or phone for things like volume.